Locations:

 Management and Treatment

-Treatment options for thyrotoxicosis include:
+Treatment may include:

 Prevention

-How can I prevent thyrotoxicosis?
+Can I prevent thyrotoxicosis?

-Most cases of thyrotoxicosis aren’t preventable.
-If you’re taking thyroid medication, you can prevent thyrotoxicosis by never taking more medication than your healthcare provider has prescribed you.
+If you’re taking thyroid medication (levothyroxine), you can prevent thyrotoxicosis by never taking more than your healthcare provider prescribes.
 Taking too much thyroid medication can lead to thyrotoxicosis.
+It’s also important to store your medication safely away from children and pets.

 Outlook / Prognosis

-What is the prognosis (outlook) for thyrotoxicosis?
+What is the prognosis for people with thyrotoxicosis?

-Are there complications of thyrotoxicosis?
+What are the complications of thyrotoxicosis?

-Complications of thyrotoxicosis include:
+Complications from untreated or undertreated thyrotoxicosis include:

 Living With

-When should I see my healthcare provider?
+When should I see my healthcare provider for thyrotoxicosis?

-If you’re experiencing symptoms of thyrotoxicosis, it’s important to see your healthcare provider so that they can figure out the cause and recommend proper treatment.
+If you’re experiencing symptoms of thyrotoxicosis, it’s important to see your healthcare provider so they can figure out the cause and recommend proper treatment.

-What questions should I ask my doctor?
+What questions should I ask my provider?

-• What’s causing my thyrotoxicosis?
+• What’s causing my case of thyrotoxicosis?

-• What treatment plan do you recommend for my thyrotoxicosis?
+• What treatment plan do you recommend?

 • What are the pros and cons of my treatment plan for thyrotoxicosis?